Our videos on YouTube

 Shopping

 Calle Florida is the place to go if you are looking for things to buy during your visit.
 It is a pedestrian street lined with all types of stores.
 As the economy recovers and the peso becomes stronger there are less deals to be had, but you can still purchase some really beautiful leather jackets if you are willing to put up with the haggling and pushy vendors.
-You may want to visit the Galería Pacífico Shopping mall on Calle Florida (see the photo below).
+You may want to visit the Galería Pacífico Shopping mall on Calle Florida (photo below).

 Where to Stay